‘Alaskan Bush People’ Filming On Hiatus, Fate Of The Show To Be Determined Due To Ami Brown’s Lung Cancer

-Alaskan Bush People filming for Season 8 is on hiatus, with the fate of the show yet to be determined, according to the Futon Critic.
+Alaskan Bush People filming for Season 8 is reportedly on hiatus, with the fate of the show yet to be determined, according to the Futon Critic.
 Season 7 of Alaskan Bush People aired an episode on August 23, which is reportedly supposed to be the last episode of Season 7.
 Sources online say that filming for another new season is on hold as Ami Brown continues to deal with her lung cancer diagnosis.

 Ami Brown had been diagnosed with lung cancer prior to the premiere episode of Season 7 of Alaskan Bush People on June 21.
 The episodes were reportedly filmed weeks before airing on the Discovery Channel.
 Episode 2 of Season 7 revealed to Alaskan Bush People viewers that Ami Brown received a late stage lung cancer diagnosis, forcing the Brown family to relocate from Browntown in the Alaskan Bush to California for Ami’s treatment.